Colors, Styles & Palettes¶

 Color Formats¶

-All color parameters accept:
+All color parameters accept any ColorLike value:

 - Named colors: